metal3d/wikipdfizer/README.md

 # Options
-You may add option at top of your file.
+You may add options at top of your file.
 Each option is on a new line, begining with ":".
 Take care to not set blank line between options !

 Example:
     :title Title of my document